IrisChase/reprodyne/README.md

 # Reprodyne
-Reprodyne is an Apache 2 licensed C/C++ library designed to automate manual tests.
+Reprodyne is an Apache 2 licensed C/C++ library for automating manual tests.

-Generally speaking, real world data is both easier and faster to generate, and more useful to test against, than artificial test conditions written in sterile environments.
+Generally speaking, real world data is both easier and faster to generate, and more interesting to test against, than artificial test conditions written in sterile environments.
 Reproducibility, however, is limited.
-Reprodyne is designed to "record" manual tests to later be played back automatically.
+Reprodyne solves this problem by "recording" manual tests to later be played back automatically.

 Reprodyne is not meant to *replace* existing test frameworks, but rather to augment their capabilities.
 It should be possible, at least in theory, to integrate it with any test framework.